dbmcclain/Astronomy/README.md

 ```
 The following graph illustrates the Nutation atop Precession over a 30 year period, starting from J2000.0.
 CIP = Celestial Intermediate Pole, aka, North Celestial Pole.

 The CIP is usually designated by a unit vector, with Cartesian components X, Y, and Z. The Z axis points toward the GCRS Equatorial Pole for epoch J2000.0.
 This circular dance occurs atop an even larger, long term circle in X and Y, not shown here, with period around 25,800 years.
+(Drawn to an aspect ratio of 1:1 so that X and Y show true relative deviations.)

 ![Nutation](https://github.com/dbmcclain/Astronomy/assets/3160577/126294b8-a914-4f8b-bbd8-877a439a9de6)